ishagaikwad07/Student-Teacher-Appointment/README.md

    - Students can send messages to teachers.
 Messages are stored in the Firestore database, and students can select a teacher based on the name search.

 ## Code Structure
--index.html - The main login page.
+index.html - The main login page,
--firebase-init.js - Firebase configuration and initialization.
+firebase-init.js - Firebase configuration and initialization,
--admin-dashboard.js - Handles teacher management and student approval (for admin).
--teacher-dashboard.js - Handles appointment scheduling and approval for teachers.
--student-dashboard.js - Handles appointment booking and messaging for students.
--style.css - Styling for the pages.
+admin-dashboard.js - Handles teacher management and student approval (for admin), teacher-dashboard.js - Handles appointment scheduling and approval for teachers, student-dashboard.js - Handles appointment booking and messaging for students, style.css - Styling for the pages.

 ## Firebase Configuration